This post is sponsored by Staples but the opinions are our own.

 “Dr. Luke Deitz, a Los Angeles-based pediatric ophthalmologist, recommends keeping digital devices about two feet away and at eye level, ‘or even preferably somewhat below to avoid them having to look up at the screen.’”
 Elevating a laptop on a stack of books can help.
 Another solution is a Bluetooth keyboard so your teen can view a screen at an optimal distance and height but type on a keyboard on their desk.

 Having an adjustable desk lamp not only illuminates their workspace but can also help your teen appear well-lit for Zoom classrooms.
 With light coming from the side or their backs, students convey a witness protection program vibe….not exactly the image they want to project!
+This lamp is adjustable, has a USB charing port and is dimmable, too.

 While assignments may be digital, there may still be a need for your student to print out worksheets to complete by hand or papers to proof before they hit “submit.”
 A compact printer that they can access wirelessly will be a benefit for them and something that can be easily shared with other family members.